Denver Storm Damage Insurance Claims — Complete Guide for Homeowner

 - Guarantee a specific claim outcome — adjusters and insurers make those determinations

-- Pressure homeowners to file claims that are not supported by documented damage — if the inspection doesn't find qualifying storm damage, we tell you that honestly
+- Pressure homeowners to file claims that are not supported by documented damage — if the inspection does not find qualifying storm damage, we tell you that honestly

 If an inspection documents legitimate storm damage, we will help you navigate the process thoroughly.
-If it doesn't, we'll tell you what we did find and what your realistic options are.
+If it does not, we tell you what we did find and what your realistic options are.
 That honest approach is what makes inspection documentation credible — to you and to your insurer.

-The post-storm contractor environment in Denver is the most important contractor-selection context in this market.
+The post-storm contractor environment in Denver is the highest-risk contractor-selection context in this market.
 Here is what to verify before signing anything.

 Colorado contractor license.
-Verify the license number at Colorado DORA (Division of Regulatory Agencies).
-Precision Exteriors: License #0248041.
-Ask any contractor for their number and verify it independently.
+Verify the license number at dora.colorado.gov.
+Precision Exteriors: CO License #0248041.
+Ask any contractor for their number and verify it independently before anyone accesses your property.

 Permanent local presence.
 Storm chasers have no permanent Denver Metro office.
 When a warranty issue surfaces 18 months after installation, a storm chaser is not available.
 Ask for a physical Denver Metro address and verify it.

 Manufacturer credentials.
-Owens Corning Preferred Contractor and CertainTeed credentialed status require demonstrated installation quality compliance.
+Owens Corning Preferred Contractor and CertainTeed Master Installer status require demonstrated installation quality compliance.
 These credentials are verifiable through the manufacturer.
-Uncredentialed contractors cannot offer Platinum Protection warranty coverage regardless of which products they install.
+Uncredentialed contractors cannot offer extended manufacturer warranty coverage regardless of which products they install.

 Written workmanship warranty.
 Ask for the specific warranty term in writing before signing.
 "We stand behind our work" is not a warranty.
 A documented 10-year workmanship warranty is.
 Precision Exteriors provides a 10-year workmanship warranty on all storm damage restoration projects.

 No same-day signature pressure.
 A legitimate contractor does not require you to sign a contract before showing you documented inspection findings.
-Any contractor who does is a red flag.
+Any contractor who does is a red flag — particularly in the 24–72 hours following a significant Denver storm event.

 Should I get an inspection before contacting my insurance company?